Elektrobit/crinit/doc/adr/adr-pipe-redirection.md

 #### Cons
 * concept more complex
 * implementation work more complex
-* pipe is not easily accessible from outside
+* named pipe is not easily accessible from outside

 ### Option 3 - Both usable, decided through configuration